MOOSE-Star: Unlocking Tractable Training for Scientific Discovery by Breaking the Complexity Barrier: Dataset Construction

 To enable the training of our framework, we construct TOMATO-Star, a large-scale dataset of scientific papers processed into structured components.
 The construction pipeline consists of four stages: collection, decomposition, structured representation, and quality assurance.

 \textbf{Data Collection and Split.} We collected 108,717 open-access papers from the NCBI database~\citep{ncbi}, spanning biology, chemistry, medicine, medical imaging, psychology, and cognitive science.
 The corpus covers the period from January 2020 to October 2025.
 To rigorously evaluate generalization, we enforce a strict temporal split: papers published from January 2020 to September 2025 constitute the training set, while papers from October 2025 serve as the held-out test set.
-We also perform explicit checking to make sure the two sets do not have overlap with each other.
-October 2025 is latest enough, so that the evaluation results should not be contaminated.
+We verify that the splits do not overlap.
+October 2025 is sufficiently after the knowledge cutoff of the R1-Distilled-Qwen models used in our experiments to substantially reduce contamination risk.

 \textbf{Preprocessing and Decomposition.} Raw PDF documents are first converted to Markdown format using MinerU~\citep{mineru}.
 We then employ a pipeline of locally deployed reasoning models, specifically DeepSeek-R1 and R1-distilled-Qwen-32b~\citep{r1}, to decompose each paper into a tuple of $(b, h, \mathbf{i})$: \textit{Research Background}, \textit{Hypothesis}, and \textit{Inspirations}.
 This workflow adapts the design of ResearchBench~\citep{bench} but introduces stricter quality controls and a novel hypothesis representation scheme.